Vidarious/Expired_Curator_2/resource/lib/form/doc/README.md

 **Note**: Curator Form uses sessions and must be started before creating the object.

+---

 #### Form Validation

-Once submitted you validate the form using the Validate() method.
+Once submitted, you validate the form using the Validate() method.
 If the form was submitted and all checks passed Validate() will return TRUE while if a issue was found, Validate will return FALSE to indicate a problem.

 ```php
 if($myForm->Validate() === TRUE)